 - use a programming language to write a loop whose exit depends on more than one predicate,

-- correct syntax errors and distinguish between them and runtime errors or errors in logic.
+- correct syntax errors and distinguish between syntax, logic, and runtime errors,

 - find and correct logical programming errors using debugging printout, pencil-and-paper tracing, and systematic search (to locate where an incorrect decision or value first appears),

-- verify and validate programs using white-and black-box testing,
+- verify and validate programs using system and unit testing,

-- implement an object-oriented design that has at least two interacting classes,
+- implement an object-oriented design that has at least two interacting, encapsulated classes,

-- write and document programs that adhere to specific coding and documentation standards (e.g., javadoc for documentation; conventions regarding the naming of classes and methods, definition of constants, indention, etc.),
+- write and document programs that adhere to specific coding and documentation standards (e.g., javadoc for documentation; conventions regarding the naming of classes and methods, definition of constants, and indention),

 - use the Java system classes to do text-based input and output,